JATOS/JATOS-Blog/_posts/2017-03-03-Database_Recovery.md

 ```
 It will find the database files if they are in the same folder.

-Unfortunately the attempt was a failure.
+Unfortunately the attempt was a failure in this case.

 ```
 java -cp h2-1.4.192.jar org.h2.tools.Recover